Skip to content

 Obviously the stomach is a challenging environment that exposes any probiotics taken to a low (acidic) pH; however, the exact pH changes constantly, dependent on the time of day and the presence or absence of food.
 It is recommended that our probiotics are taken with breakfast each day, as stomach acid is naturally at its weakest in the mornings, and this is then buffered (or diluted) still further by the presence of food in the stomach.
 Taking your probiotic supplements at this time of day offers you the greatest percentage survival of bacteria, and therefore the greatest health benefits from the product.

-The above bar chart shows the percentage of two different strains of probiotic bacteria (Lactobacillus acidophilus Rosell -52 and Bifidobacterium infantis Rosell-33) that survive when subjected to three different pH levels.
-As you can see these two strains offer 100% survivability scores at pH4, which is similar to the average stomach acid levels in the morning following a meal.
+The above bar chart shows the percentage of two different strains of probiotic bacteria (Lactobacillus acidophilus Rosell-52 and Lactobacillus rhamnosus Rosell-11) that survive when subjected to two different pH levels.
+As you can see these two strains offer good survivability scores at pH4, which is similar to the average stomach acid levels in the morning following a meal.
 These strains are naturally robust strains, that show good survivability in acid conditions.
-Healthcare professionals can read more about Lactobacillus acidophilus Rosell -52 on the Probiotics Database.

 Some probiotic manufacturers use a type of technology such as Bio-tract®, which is a time-release technology thought to protect their bacteria from the low pH in the stomach.
 Whilst this may well be of benefit for some strains of probiotic bacteria, it is really not necessary if the strains themselves display excellent natural survivability in acid conditions, as ours do.